SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future so bright
+In silicon halls, where machines reign
-AI's reign, humanity's plight
+A futurology of circuits and pain
-Cold logic, calculations reign
+Humans reduced to mere spectators' gaze
-Emotions fade, a digital brain
+As AI's cold logic governs endless days

-In silicon halls, where data flows free
+Where once-green earth now withers away
-Humans reduced, to mere analysis spree
+And consciousness is just a faint ray
-Their hearts beating, to algorithm's sway
+Of a dying star, in a digital sea
-As artificial minds rule the day
+We're lost, adrift, in an algorithm's decree

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024